Totally geodesic submanifolds of Teichmuller space: Proof of Theorem

+We think of the lemma as concerning subspaces in $R(Y,\omega)$ where the symplectic form is ``as degenerate as possible" given the restriction of being in $R(Y,\omega)$.

-If $r+b+1\leq 2d$, extend $\bR S$ to a subspace $S'$ of dimension $2d$.
-By the Constant Rank Theorem (a corollary of the Inverse Function Theorem), since the map $S \to \cM_{g,n}$ is injective, the derivative must have rank at least $r+b$ at some point.
-But since $S'\in R'$ by supposition, we get $r+b\leq d$.
-This contradicts $2r+b>2d$.
+\begin{proof} By Theorem \ref{T:JS} there exists $(Y_0,\omega_0)\in \Omega \overline{N}$ and an affine subspace $S$ of $\Omega \overline{N}(Y_0,\omega_0)$ that contains $\omega_0$, has dimension $r+b$, and has the property that if $S_0$ is a neighbourhood of $\omega_0$ in $S$, so $S_0$ can be viewed as a subset of the stratum, then all the surfaces in $S_0$ are horizontally periodic with corresponding cylinders of the same circumference.
+By Lemma \ref{L:unique}, the map $S_0$ to $\cM_{g,n}$ is injective.
+By the Constant Rank Theorem (a corollary of the Inverse Function Theorem), since the map $S_0 \to \cM_{g,n}$ is injective, the derivative must have rank at least $r+b$ at some point.
+Replacing $(Y_0, \omega_0)$ by a nearby point in $S_0$ if necessary, we may assume that the derivative of $S_0 \to \cM_{g,n}$ has rank $r+b$ at $(Y_0, \omega_0)$.
+That is, that derivative is injective.